ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ![ClickPipes service](./images/cp_service.png)

-2. Select the `Imports` button on the left-side menu and click on "Setup a ClickPipe"
+2. Select the `Imports` button on the left-side menu and click on "Set up a ClickPipe"

   ![Select imports](./images/cp_step0.png)